francesliang/francesliang.github.io/_posts/2015-10-08-the-development-of-this-blog-(II).md

 ---
 layout: post_entry
-title: The Development of This Blog (I)
+title: The Development of This Blog (II)
 ---